-Deficiency of C2 and C4 can cause systemic lupus erythematosus; deficiency of C3 and factor D can cause pyogenic bacterial infection; and deficiency of C5-C9 (or MAC deficiency) may lead to the Neisserial infections like, gonorrhea and meningitis.
+Deficiency of C2 and C4 can cause systemic lupus erythematosus; deficiency of C3 and factor D can cause pyogenic bacterial infection, and deficiency of C5-C9 (or MAC deficiency) may lead to Neisserial infections like gonorrhea and meningitis.

-Complement system can also be stimulated by abnormal stimuli, like persistent microbes, antibody against self antigens or immune complexes deposited in tissues.
+The complement system can also be stimulated by abnormal stimuli, like persistent microbes, antibodies against self-antigens, or immune complexes deposited in tissues.
 Even when the system is properly regulated and activated, it can cause significant tissue damage.